kevsterd/sdr2domo/README.md

 |sdr_2_domo.sh|Script called by the continer when ran|
 |sdr_2_domo.env|A set of runtime parameters used to define access into Domotics, device ID's and Virtual ID's|

 I have added a flag in the .env file in the latest version, that allows you to turn on tracing/logging without having to rebuild the container.
-Should of done that fron the start !
+Should of done that from the start !

 ## Tips for Docker